Sunrise Movement: Climate change debate campaign

 In early 2019, the Sunrise Movement defined one of its major goals as pressuring the Democratic National Committee (DNC) to hold a single-issue presidential debate on climate change.
 The DNC currently bars candidates from participating in outside debates (defined as multiple candidates on stage interacting with each other) but has no policy regarding participation in outside forums and town halls.

-On June 26, 2019, Sunrise Movement activists slept on the steps of the DNC office in Washington, DC, to protest the lack of focus of the Democratic primary debates on the climate crisis, and to call for a focused debate on climate change.
+On June 26, 2019, Sunrise Movement activists slept on the steps of the DNC office in Washington, D.C., to protest the lack of focus of the Democratic primary debates on the climate crisis, and to call for a focused debate on climate change.
 On July 25, CNN and MSNBC announced they would be hosting a climate change Town Hall and Forum, respectively.
 On August 22, the DNC Resolutions Committee voted 8–17 against hosting a DNC presidential climate change debate.
 During the session, a resolution was passed to allow multiple candidates to appear on a stage together at a climate change town hall or forum.
 However, in the breakout session on August 24, the resolution was voted down 222–137, with the DNC chair voting no.